Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests

-To evaluate how SFS performs compared to bagging across different SNR levels, we follow the experimental setup from \S\ref{trim_sfs_simulation.section} using the Hidden2D model.
-The results are shown in Figure \ref{hidden2d_bag_v_SFS.fig}.
+For thoroughness, we evaluate how SFS random forests perform compared to bagging on the Hidden2D model across different SNR levels.
+We follow the experimental procedure from \S\ref{trim_sfs_simulation.section} and show the results in Figure \ref{hidden2d_bag_v_SFS.fig}.
 The left plot compares the test performance of SFS against bagging ensembles.
 The horizontal axis shows SNR and the vertical axis shows the percent decrease in test MSE between SFS and bagging.
 We observe that SFS outperforms bagging across all SNR ranges in this example; the percent decreases in test MSE are all positive.
-Importantly, we see that as SNR increases SFS outperforms bagging by a larger degree.
+We see that as SNR increases SFS outperforms bagging by a larger degree.

-The arguments in \cite{mentch2020randomization} do not appear to explain this observation.
-The authors argue that SFS random forests only outperform bagging ensembles in low SNR settings, and increasingly outperform bagging ensembles as SNR \emph{decreases}.
-We observe in this example with hidden patterns that SFS random forests outperform bagging ensembles more when SNR is high.

 The right plot in Figure \ref{hidden2d_bag_v_SFS.fig} shows the percent decrease in \emph{training} error between SFS random forests and bagging ensembles.
 We observe a positive trend between the percent decrease in training error and SNR, and we note that in high SNR settings, random forests have lower training errors than bagging ensembles.
 This suggests in this example that random forests reduce bias compared to bagging when SNR is high.